UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _This collection contains materials which are closed._ Media removed from [this container] in [month year] is closed pending curatorial review.
 For further information about access to these materials, contact Research and Instructional Services staff at Wilsonlibrary@unc.edu.

-#### Duplication and digitization
-_This collection has restrictions on duplication and digitization._ In accordance with the donor agreement, materials in this collection will not be duplicated or digitized without permission of the donor.
-Requests for copies of materials in this collection are evaluated after the requestor receives the express written permission of Kenny Dalsheimer of Durham, N.C., to obtain copies.

-_This collection has restrictions on duplication and digitization._ In accordance with the donor agreement, photoduplication and digitization of any and all materials in this collection are prohibited without the explicit written permission of the literary agent firm McIntosh & Otis, Inc.
-Permission request form
-Mailing Address: 207 E. 37th Street, Suite BG New York, NY 10016
-Tel: 212.687.7400
-Email: info@mcintoshandotis.com.

 #### Digital Listening/Viewing Copies (ONYEN and Campus-only streaming)
 _This collection contains digital listening or viewing copies that are accessible only on the campus of the University of North Carolina at Chapel Hill or through authentication with an ONYEN._ Access to streaming audio or moving image materials is limited to the UNC Chapel Hill campus.
 University affiliates who can authenticate with an ONYEN can stream from off campus.
 For further information about access to audio and moving image materials contact Research and Instructional Services staff at Wilsonlibrary@unc.edu